 – A new local galaxy evolution legacy survey

 The position of the sample in the SFR-stellar mass plane is shown in the figure above.
-The observations will allow for the robust characterisation of the dust properties, as well as the measurement of total molecular gas masses for the RxA subsample.
-The galaxies are selected in fields targeted by MaNGA optical integral-field spectroscopic observations, which are also fields with Herschel/SPIRE photometry from the H-ATLAS survey and coverage from upcoming, new, blind interferometric HI surveys.
+The observations will allow for the robust characterisation of the dust properties, as well as the measurement of total molecular gas masses for the RxA/U’u subsample.
+JINGLE targets are selected from fields with MaNGA optical integral-field spectroscopic coverage, have mid- to far-IR photometry from WISE and the Herschel-ATLAS survey and coverage from upcoming, new, blind interferometric HI surveys.